-The water level at the BP was measured circa weekly from April to November using manual stage height recordings from 2004 to 2019 (Fig. 2).
+- The water level at the BP was measured circa weekly from April to November using manual stage height recordings, starting from 2004 to 2019 (Fig. 2).
 Fraser et al. (2001a) measured the water level at the BP (i.e., P1 well) for a complete year, 1998-1999.
-Unfortunately, only periodic measurements were taken during 1999-2003 (2 to 3 times during the annual summer season) when the beavers were removed and the beaver dams were not maintained, so we generated a random water level series based on the mean and standard deviation value of the available BP water level over 1999 to 2003.
-BP water level under different assumptions over this period were assessed in Fig. S1 (Supplement Section A).

-Two additional beaver dam disturbances occurred at Mer Bleue: one in the fall of 2012 and the other in May 2018.
+Unfortunately, only periodic measurements were taken during 1999-2003, when the beavers were removed and the beaver dams were not maintained, so we generated a random water level series based on the mean and standard deviation value of the available BP water level over 1999 to 2003.
+BP water level under different assumptions over this period were assessed in Fig. S1 (Supplement Section A). - 105 Two additional beaver dam disturbances occurred at Mer Bleue: one in the fall of 2012 and the other in May 2018.
 A beaver baffler, a long perforated PVC pipe, was installed through the beaver dam in the fall of 2012 in an attempt to implement a controlled experiment to lower the BP water level.
 However, the experiment failed due to the industriousness of the beavers.
-At a local scale, Goud et al. (2017) conducted a study in 2012-2013 during a time window when the water level briefly lowered after the researchers cleared the pipes and subsequently the beavers re-blocked them.
-In 2018 the beaver dam was partially opened by the NCC to alleviate water pooling at a nearby road due to repeated blockage of a road culvert, resulting in the partial drainage of the BP during May 2018, but after ~ 1 month renewed beaver activity returned the BP to the pre-drainage water levels.
+At a local scale, Goud et al. (2017) conducted a study during 2012-2013 using the time window when the water level briefly lowered between periods after the researcher cleared the pipes - 110 and the beavers blocked them.
+In 2018 the beaver dam was partially opened by the NCC to alleviate water pooling at a nearby road and repeated blockage of a road culvert, resulting in the partial drainage of the BP during May 2018, but after ~ 1 month renewed beaver activity returned the BP to the pre-drainage water levels.

-115 2.3 Brief model description
+2.3 Brief model description

-The CoupModel platform (coupled heat and mass transfer model for soil-plant-atmosphere systems) is a process-based model designed to simulate water and heat fluxes, along with the C cycle, in terrestrial ecosystems (Jansson, 2012).
+The CoupModel platform (coupled heat and mass transfer model for soil-plant-atmosphere systems) is a processbased model designed to simulate water and heat fluxes, along with the C cycle, in terrestrial ecosystems (Jansson, 2012).
 The main structure is a one-dimensional, vertical model, with one or two layers of vegetation (for example a shrub and moss layer as in this application) on a multi-layered soil profile.
 In this application, we used the most recent model version (v.6) from He et al. (2021), but without nitrogen and phosphorus cycles.
 The model is driven by measured climatic data - precipitation, air temperature, relative humidity, wind speed, and global radiation.

-Vegetation is described using the "multiple-big leaves" concept with two vegetation layers (shrubs and mosses) simulated taking into account mutual competition for light interception and water uptake (Jansson and Karlberg, 2011).
+- 120 Vegetation is described using the "multiple-big leaves" concept with two vegetation layers (shrubs and mosses) simulated taking into account mutual competition for light interception and water uptake (Jansson and Karlberg, 2011).
 The model and technical description are available at www.coupmodel.com.
 The model structure and process description of CoupModel used for fen peatland conditions are described in Metzger et al. (2015).
 The key model concepts, surface energy fluxes and partitioning (eq.
-S1-2), evapotranspiration and aerodynamic resistance (eq.
+S1-2), evapotranspiration and aerodynamic - 125 resistance (eq.
 S3-5), plant water uptake (eq.
 S6), soil heat (eq.
 S7), and photosynthesis and respiration (eq.
 S8-9) and their parameterizations are described in detail in Supplement Sections B and C. Below, we only describe the setup relevant to Mer Bleue bog, which is lateral flow to the BP and peat hydrology.